-Israeli startups raised nearly $700 million in July, according to press releases issued by tech companies.
-The figure may be more as some companies prefer to remain in stealth and not to publicize the investments they have received.
+Israeli startups raised $700 million in July 2022, according to press releases seen by "Globes."
+The figure may be more as some companies prefer to remain in stealth and sometimes do not publicize the investments they have received.

 Israeli privately-held tech companies raised a record $25.6 billion in 2021, according to IVC, more than double 2020's figure of $10 billion, which was itself a record.
 Israeli startups raised $9.8 billion in the first half of 2022, according to IVC, so although well of the pace of last year's record, startups have already raised more than all of 2020.